Posted by marilynch

 The Alvarado Mall is the brick passageway, north of Del Monte Avenue, that runs between Custom House Plaza and Portola Plaza.
 Alvarado Mall is an important passageway between downtown and the waterfront for people who walk or bike.

 About a decade ago, there were “No Bike” signs on the Alvarado Mall.
 As another step in making it easier for people to bike in the City of Monterey, the signs were removed by the City.
-The related ordinance is still on the books Section 20.-48.4 (click here) but will be updated in conjunction with the Monterey on the Move Plan.
+The related ordinance is still on the books Section 20.-48.4 (click here) but is to be updated in conjunction with the Monterey on the Move Plan.
 Just fyi, the “No Skate or Skateboard” signs remain due to the noise factor of skates and skateboards on the brick pavers.

 To reach the Portola Plaza coming from the Monterey Bay Coastal Trail (bike/multi-use path):